 The current research station was established in 2014 operating under Wilfrid Laurier University.
 The remote camp features several Weatherhaven tent structures, fully functioning solar and wind off-grid power systems, and incinerating toilets.
 Our research facilities host a variety of University, government and international research groups focusing on assessing all aspects of the physical environment.
 Much of the field work is conducted between April- September, however we do operate field campaigns year-round.
 Several remote weather stations exist across the research basin and contribute towards our long-term climate record for the area.

-Trail Valley Creek Research basin is located along the Inuvik-Tuktoyaktuk Highway (ITH) at approx. km 45.
+Trail Valley Creek Research basin lies within the Inuvialuit Settlement Region (ISR) situated along the newly created Inuvik-Tuktoyaktuk Highway (ITH) at approx. km 45.
 The watershed drains roughly 58 km2 into the Husky Lakes Estuary network where streamflow has been monitored by Water Survey of Canada since 1979.

 Trail Valley Creek is located at the northern boundary of the tundra-boreal forest ecotone.
 Land cover here is characteristic of shrub tundra environments with isolated patches of spruce forests.
 The basin is underlain with continuous ice-rich permafrost with active layer thickness ranging from 0.3 m to 1 m.